github/docs/content/copilot/managing-copilot/managing-copilot-for-your-enterprise/managing-policies-and-features-for-copilot-in-your-enterprise.md

 {% data reusables.enterprise-accounts.policies-tab %}
 {% data reusables.enterprise-accounts.copilot-tab %}
 1. Click the **Policies** tab.
-1. To the right of "{% data variables.product.prodname_copilot_cli %}", select the dropdown menu, then choose the appropriate option.
-By default, {% data variables.product.prodname_copilot_cli %} is disabled at the organization level.
+1. Next to "{% data variables.product.prodname_copilot_cli %}", click the dropdown menu and select the policy you want to enforce.

 ## Managing the use of {% data variables.product.prodname_copilot_mobile %}